Sectarian Splits: The Irony Of Division In Religion-APPROVED

-When a faith splinters, the different sects may treat each other with mutual respect, but in many cases, the splintering leads to senseless violence.
+When a faith splinters, the different sects may treat each other with mutual respect, but in many cases, the sectarian division leads to senseless violence.
 There is no reason why sub-sects within a religion should fuss over minor differences.
 Yet, history is filled with examples of people missing the forest for the trees, often with tragic consequences.

 Examples of Sectarian Splits